uclfilmsociety/insertview/_posts/2020-04-28-a-two-hour-anxiety-attack-uncut-gems-review.md

 storming off.

-Sandler is beyond good in a role that feels out of character when compared to his previous work in films like Happy Gilmore and Billy Madison.
+Sandler is beyond good in a role that feels out of character when compared to his previous work in films like *Happy Gilmore* and *Billy Madison*.
 Howard is a crook, yes, but we like him because he's an unabashed optimist, a go-getter, a hard worker who never gives up on his dream to make a shit ton of cash.
 The Safdie brothers never criticize him because of his flaws, and we don't either.
 Instead, the film makes